DI Holds Orientation Meeting For 10Th Cohort Of Phd And Master's Students

 Date

-Doha: The Doha Institute for graduate Studies (DI) held its annual orientation meeting yesterday for the 10th cohort of new PhD and Master's programme students for the academic year (2024 - 2025), which will begin on Sunday.
+(MENAFN- Gulf Times) The Doha Institute for graduate Studies (DI) held its annual orientation meeting Tuesday for the 10th cohort of new PhD and Master's programme students for the academic year (2024-25), which will begin on Sunday.

-The 10th cohort consists of 358 new students from Qatar and beyond, distributed across 19 Masters and eight PhD programmes offered by DI's School of Social Sciences and Humanities, along with the School of Economics, Administration and Public Policy.
+The 10th cohort comprises 358 new students from Qatar and abroad, distributed across 19 Master's and eight PhD programmes offered by the DI's School of Social Sciences and Humanities and the School of Economics, Administration and Public Policy.

-In his speech, DI President Dr. Abdelwahab El Affendi highlighted the importance and uniqueness of the event, coinciding with the first day in DIs 10th anniversary, dedicated to the 10th cohort of admitted students who were selected from among thousands to embark on a world-class academic experience.
-El Affendi added that over the past ten years, DI has achieved many of its strategic goals and has become a notable institution in the Arab region and beyond.
+In his speech at the event, DI president Dr Abdelwahab El Affendi highlighted the importance and uniqueness of this orientation day, coinciding with the first day in DI's 10th anniversary, dedicated to the 10th cohort.

+He said that over the past decade, the DI has achieved many of its strategic goals and has become a notable institution in the Arab region and beyond.

+Dr El Affendi added that within a short time, the DI reached a distinguished status due to the excellence of its students and academic staff.

-In turn, Dean of Student Affairs at DI Dr. Ibrahim Fraihat said that this occasion marks the beginning of a new and important phase in students' academic and professional lives, preparing them to be part of a learning community that constantly strives for excellence and innovation. - QNA
+Dean of student affairs at the DI, Dr Ibrahim Fraihat, said that this occasion marks the beginning of a new and important phase in students' academic and professional lives, preparing them to be part of a learning community that constantly strives for excellence and innovation.

+He affirmed the DI's commitment to providing a comprehensive educational experience that supports students' aspirations and offers them opportunities to achieve their academic and personal goals, while providing an optimal environment for learning, research, and development.

+Dr Fraihat encouraged students to actively engage in student activities and the events of the Arab Centre for Research and Policy Studies, in addition to taking initiative, being professional, responsible, and dedicated, as well as upholding a culture of rights and duties.

 Legal Disclaimer: